jmcollin78/versatile_thermostat/documentation/en/feature-lock.md

 - **Users**: Prevents changes from the Home Assistant UI.
 - **Automations & integrations**: Prevents changes from automations, scripts, and other integrations  like scheduler.

+You can also configure an optional **Lock Code**:

+- **Lock Code**: A 4-digit numeric pincode (e.g., "1234").
+If set, this code is required to lock/unlock the thermostat.
+This is optional and if not configured, no code is required.

 You can also choose to use a central configuration for the lock settings.

 ## Usage